 Reapply Stripper as Necessary

 You might need to add and scrape off three to four coats of stripper before all the paint is removed.
-A lot will depend on how many layers of paint are on the wood as well as the type of paint and stripper used.
+A lot will depend on how many layers of paint are on the wood and the type of paint and stripper used.